Christian Kabongo

-Christian "CK" Kabongo (born October 9, 1990) is a Canadian professional basketball player who last played for the London Lightning of the National Basketball League of Canada (NBL).
+Kalenda Christian Kabongo (born October 9, 1990) is a Canadian professional basketball player who last played for the London Lightning of the National Basketball League of Canada (NBL).
 He played college basketball at New Mexico State University.

 High school career

 Kabongo attended Central Commerce Institute in Toronto for his first three years of high school.
 He then transferred to God's Academy in Dallas, Texas for his senior year.
 Hoopscoop.com listed him as the fourth-best fifth-year player in the nation for the 2010 class.
 In 2008, his AAU team won the Adidas Super 64 Tournament.